magnuen2k/PGR203-Exam/README.md

 This did not work out, and we had to manually fix it, or revert changes back to the previous commit.
 We did resolve the issues, but the extra commits remain on the branch.

-## Things learned while working like this
+## Things learned during the project
 -The usage of GitHub issues has made it way more easy to stay on point and not get too distracted.
 It has also made the communication better within the group.
 Issues via github is really a great feature.
 -Ping pong programming works well in some cases, but there is also other efficient ways of working while being